Ahmedmmahdys/ros2_ws/README.md

 - `crane_interfaces`: defines the `PanelTask` message that carries only the required information (`ifc_guid`, `hook_point`, `panel_position`,
   `target_position`, and `next_ifc_guid`).
-- `crane_builder`: provides two Python nodes for sequencing panel moves:
-  - `panel_chain_executor` reads a YAML description of your wall or column panels and publishes `PanelTask` messages in strict NEXT-chain order.
-  - `neo4j_panel_chain_executor` queries a Neo4j database for panels hosted on a specific level's walls or columns, using each panel's `ifcGuid`, `HookPoint`, `PanelPosition`, and `TargetPosition` fields to publish the NEXT-chain defined in Neo4j.
-  Both nodes publish on the `panel_task` topic and assume an identity orientation for every pick and place (no rotation is applied).
+- `crane_builder`: provides the Neo4j-backed Python node that sequences panel moves.
+The `neo4j_panel_chain_executor` queries a Neo4j database for panels hosted on a specific level's walls or columns, using each panel's `ifcGuid`, `HookPoint`, `PanelPosition`, and `TargetPosition` fields to publish the NEXT-chain defined in Neo4j.
+Every message goes to the `panel_task` topic and assumes an identity orientation (no rotation is applied).

 ## Usage